pdfforge/PDFCreator/README.md

 ## Setup your environment

 To get PDFCreator running on your system, you need to set up the appropriate printer driver.
-To do this, please [install PDFCreator Free](https://download.pdfforge.org/download/pdfcreator) via the setup from our website.
+PDFCreator Free can be installed via chocolatey, winget or [the setup on our website](https://download.pdfforge.org/download/pdfcreator).

 The repository contains all other required packages in the "packages" folder, so you are directly able to compile the solution and start the PDFCreator project.